Skip to Content

 Answer a few questions below to speak with a specialist about what your military service has earned you.

-Legal & Occupancy Concerns
+Legal and Occupancy Concerns for VA Condos

 The VA also encourages lenders to include an attorney's opinion letter stating the condo development meets VA requirements.

-The VA will want to ensure the condo development doesn't put any undue burden or restrictions on veterans or lenders.
+The VA will want to ensure the condo development doesn't put any undue burden or restrictions on Veterans or lenders.
 One example is if the development has rules that prevent foreclosure or resale of property without approval from the homeowners association.
 Deed restrictions like that will typically be a problem.

 Communities with age restrictions can also be challenging.
 With something like an "Over 55" development, for example, lenders and the VA will need to take a closer look at the community's organization documents.
 Lenders want to ensure these communities are compliant with fair housing and lending laws and don't impact the property's future marketability.